mintty/mintty/wiki/Tips.md

 for multiple installations of cygwin, MSYS2, Git-for-Windows, or embedded cygwin-based packages.

+In addition to emojis subdirectories of the mintty configuration directories, emojis are also looked up in /usr/share/emojis, so emojis packages can provide much simpler installation.
+Emojis of the Google Noto Emoji font seem to be most popular and well available, therefore mintty 3.8.1 sets emoji style “noto” as default.

 ### Quick Guide to emoji installation ###

 In the cygwin or MSYS2 mintty packages, the emoji download and deployment